filipsPL/autowx2/README.md

 - [ ] any other cool satellites to record and process?
 - [ ] switch off dongle calibration and move it to a separate external file
 - [ ] gallery from images + descriptions
+- [ ] priorities of recordings if the time of recording overlap :questionmark:

 ## to test